social-link-analytics-group-bsc/gender_bioinfo/README.md

 website.

 Through this process we found that 266 (0.6%) articles are not in PubMed, so the information about their authors cannot not be obtained.
-Also, out of 12 articles that have a PubMed identifier, 10 of them are proceedings of conferences, 1 a PDF with the names of the editorial board of the journal, and for 1 the list of authors are provided via the PubMed API.
+Also, of 12 articles that have a PubMed identifier, 10 of them are proceedings of conferences, 1 a PDF with the names of the editorial board of the journal, and for 1 the list of authors are provided via the PubMed API.

 ## Gender Bias Analysis